 Sand

 Sand might not be a must-have, and some hobbyists are opting for bare bottom tanks these days.
-But, adding sand can really transform your aquarium into an authentic slice of the ocean.
+But, adding sand can really transform your 20 gallon saltwater tank into an authentic slice of the ocean.
 It not only enhances the aesthetic but also plays a vital role in biological filtration.
 Plus, it becomes a cozy hideaway and a source of food for certain creatures.

 RO/DI Water Filter

-The RO/DI filter is a water filtration unit that transforms tap water into nearly pure water through the process of Reverse Osmosis Deionization.
-To understand its workings in detail, you can read this article.
+The RO/DI filter is a water filtration unit that transforms tap water into nearly pure water through the process of reverse osmosis deionization.
+To understand its workings in detail, check out this video I made

 While some online hobbyists might emphasize the necessity of an RO/DI filter for any saltwater aquarium, this claim isn’t entirely accurate.
 Although it offers long-term cost benefits and advantages, there are other simpler options for small and beginner saltwater aquariums.

 One option is purchasing pre-made saltwater and purified water from your local fish store.
-Alternatively, you can use tap water conditioner along with tap water, but this approach carries some risks and may lead to issues with your saltwater.
+Alternatively, you can use filtered water from a grocery store.

 Optional Items